 |Award Range||$1 – $5,250,804|

-One more point: median settlement values is the midpoint of the data, not the average.
-So included in the math are a lot of awful cases that probably never should have been filed in the first place.
+One more point: median settlement values are the midpoint of the data, not the average.
+So included in the math are many awful cases that probably never should have been filed in the first place.
 So why not just quote the average?
 Well, the high range of these ankle verdicts is $5,250,804.
 That also distorts the statistics.
 The take-home message: settlement and verdict statistics are invariably misleading.

-These are 15 factors that drive the trial and settlement value of your ankle fracture case.
+These are 21 factors that drive the trial and settlement value of your ankle fracture case:

 - Complex fracture